The Coffee Breakup:

 I thought it wasn't a big deal because of my level of health and vitality, so a silly little vice like coffee wouldn't hurt me, except that addictive substances whisper little nothings in your ear just like a lover, except these nothings are trouble, and in years and decades following I would intermittently abstain from the great god of beans.
 Our culture insists we consume and bathe in it: face and body masks made from ground beans, it gives us that get up and go we like to feel and think we need every morning, we've let go of the slow waking to the sun coming up, or the unfurling of the mind and all its unnecessary chatter, thats all a thing of the past.
 It's a global treasure and helps sustains economies, but does it help our delicate bodies and nervous system?
 Not so much, at least not for me.

-Many articles I've read on what to stay away from when Menopausal, Coffee is high on the list, and having embraced the clutches of the brown brew since perimenopause, I was defiant and refusing to believe these nay-sayers and their high and mighty opinions, what did they know: classic denial.
+Many articles I've read on what to stay away from when Menopausal, Coffee is high on the list, and having embraced the clutches of the brown brew since perimenopause, I was defiant and refusing to believe these nay-sayers and their high and mighty opinions, what did they know?
+Classic denial.
 Approaching my senior years, and having gone through some stressful times, like many of us, and believing that I was still in control and full of knowledge on all things health related, I found myself at an impasse, a plateau and was no longer in touch with what was going on with my body.
 My mind was foggy, I would run out of breath, and I had so little energy for exercise.
-I was at a loss after working so hard only to find something was sabotaging the effort.
-The biggest concern was the foggy brain and loss of energy and starting to believe the whispers that it was old age and inevitable until...It took three months to stop listening to the devil on my shoulder and to have my last cup of coffee.
+I was at a loss after working so hard only to find something was sabotaging the efforts.
+The biggest concern was the foggy brain and loss of energy and starting to believe the whispers that it was old age and inevitable until...it took three months to stop listening to the devil on my shoulder and to have my last cup of coffee.
 It wasn't sad or stressful, only a relief, having fought to make it happen for so long.

 The mental fog lifted after three days, my energy returned after four days, there were physical and emotional symptoms of withdrawals.
 I had to face the emotions that coffee addiction had been suppressing, which made me sad until they passed.
 Muscle and tendant aches came as the body tightened for the last time before its ultimate release.
 I was determined not to be defeated.
 And I wasn't.

 I believe that all good things come in moderation, but at times, moderation needs to go on pause until the system reboots or until we get the message that our physical, mental and spiritual bodies do not want it.
-In addition, this information is from my personal experience and may be differ from person to person.
+In addition, this information is from my personal experience and may differ from person to person.

 For more help on menopause advice and recipes visit Tess Masters @Skinny60